 Our Environmental Assessment Program's mission is to measure, assess, and communicate environmental conditions in Washington.
-We work to improve the environment for current and future generations through innovative and excellent science and thriving partnerships.
+We work to improve the environment for current and future generations through innovative, excellent science and thriving partnerships.

-The Environmental Assessment Program is the science arm of our agency.
+The Environmental Assessment Program is the science arm of Ecology.
 Our scientists measure and analyze environmental conditions.
 Quality data is our highest priority.
 We use this data to evaluate and communicate environmental threats and to guide the state’s environmental policy decisions.

 We engage in new partnership opportunities whenever possible to collaborate on scientific projects to inform environmental policy.
-We collaborate with state, federal, tribal, and local partners, such as the U.S. Environmental Protection Agency, the state Salmon Recovery Funding Board, local conservation districts, and the state departments of Natural Resources, Health, and Agriculture.
+We collaborate with state, federal, tribal, and local partners — such as EPA, the state Salmon Recovery Funding Board, local conservation districts, and the state departments of Natural Resources, Health, and Agriculture.

 Our scientific services